jeppevinkel/BB-AdminSuite/README.md

 ## About AdminSuite

-Southwood-AdminSuite is a full suite of all the tools needed for effective administration of an SCP: Secret Laboratory server.
+bb-works AdminSuite is a full suite of all the tools needed for effective administration of an SCP: Secret Laboratory server.
 The admin suite intents to come with solutions for all the time consuming tasks related to server administration, such as, keeping track of banned players, keeping track of warnings, control staff permissions, etc.

 ## Getting started